CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

 ### 3.1 Enumerate

-1. The first question of the room is asking us how many open ports are on our target, so let's try answering that using **nmap**:
+1. The first question of the room ask us how many open ports our target has, so let's try answering that using **nmap**:

     ![nmap-results](nmap-results.png)